 And so begins the process that will fulfill another of Obama’s election promises, but make no mistake, as Obama himself seems to always say, this will not be easy.
 Oh really.
 Just a few minutes searching online and reading letters to editors and reactions from certain politicians reveal an ugly, boorish, ignorant and prejudiced underbelly of homophobes and gay bashers who fully intend to be very, very loud on this issue.

-The military is no more immune from homophobes than it is from homosexuals, and testimony from gay soldiers who have been fired once outed, or fled to Canada in fear of their lives, indicates there’s going to be a lot of work to do within the forces.
+The military is no more immune from homophobes than it is from homosexuals, and testimony from gay soldiers who have been fired once outed, or fled to

 The ultimate decision will be that of the Congress, and will be some time off.
 In the meantime however, Admiral Mike Mullen and Defence Secretary Robert Gates say they are going to start making moves to allow openly gay people to serve in the military.
 This is likely to include a moratorium on discharges until a full review of the 16-year-old law has been completed.